emanderson811/day-edition/_texts/003day-land.md

 ## CEMETERY

 Concern for the final resting place for college faculty was expressed by the Board of Trustees at its meeting of August 16-19, 1876.
-It was then "Ordered, That five acres of land be surveyed under direction of President Welch; that the same be set aside for the purposes of a Col­ lege Cemetery and be transferred from the department of Horticulture and Forestry to the department of Ornamental Grounds."
+It was then "Ordered, That five acres of land be surveyed under direction of President Welch; that the same be set aside for the purposes of a Col­lege Cemetery and be transferred from the department of Horticulture and Forestry to the department of Ornamental Grounds."

 It seems reasonable to assume that the selection of the site was then made by President Welch.
 In 1883 an appropriation of $75.00 was made for fencing the cemetery.
 No road served the cemetery until 1888 or 1889.
 The Biennial Report for those years states that provision was made for the construction of a road sixteen and one-half feet wide running from the cemetery gate east until intersecting the road run­ning north from the College.
 The new road was the first section of what has now become Pammel Drive.
 At that time the road north from the College was on the west side of Old Main and ran just west of what is today the center line of Gilman and Spedding Halls.